rayacevedo45/final-android/README.md

 3. Import the code into Android Studio by selecting "Import Project", choosing the top directory of your clone, and accepting the defaults.

-4. Read and understand the README.

-5. Examine the provided code, especially the parts marked "TODO".
+4. Examine the provided code, and fix the areas marked "TODO".

-6. Implement your solution.
+5. Implement your solution.